The website as the center of brand identity

 UX design as an expression of the brand

-Storytelling is an experience
+Storytelling is an experience.

-Storytelling arouses emotions
+Storytelling evokes emotions

 Digital implementation of storytelling

-Technology as a brand management tool
+Technology as a tool for brand management

 How artificial intelligence is changing brands